-In this guide to ashwagandha, we'll outline what health benefits this versatile herb boasts, where it originated, how to use it according to your needs, and how to know if it's working for you.
+In this guide to ashwagandha, we'll outline what health benefits this versatile herb boasts, where it originated, and how to use it according to your needs.

 Spotting ashwagandha in the wild is no easy feat.
-It grows as a plump shrub, with yellow flowers and oval leaves.
-Those leaves ripen into bright-red berries that are about the size of a raspberry.
+It grows as a plump shrub with yellow flowers and oval leaves that ripen into bright-red berries.
 It looks like any other plant you might see growing in the wild.

-Ashwagandha has many benefits but is most commonly known for its ability to help people recover from the dangerous health issues sparked by stress.
-That makes this herb a perfect companion for modern life.
+With its adaptogenic properties, ashwagandha is renowned for its ability to help people recover from the dangers of stress.
+That makes the herb a perfect companion for modern life.

 When we’re stressed, cortisol levels rise in our bodies, interfering with our immune systems and sparking inflammation.
 That can leave us feeling sick and vulnerable, and it can impede our ability to communicate, connect, and heal.

-While lifestyle changes can help us support ourselves during times of stress, supplements can help support the body's internal healing processes.
-That supplement boost can help the body to do vital restorative work, which helps soften the heavy burden of stress.
+While lifestyle changes can help us support ourselves during stressful times, supplements can help support the body's internal healing processes.
+That supplement boost can help the body do vital restorative work, softening the heavy burden of stress.

-By the end of the eight-week study, researchers reported that those who took ashwagandha had significantly lower anxiety scores, and they also experienced improvements in mental health, concentration, and overall quality of life.
+By the end of the eight-week study, researchers reported that those who took ashwagandha had significantly reduced anxiety scores.
+They also experienced improvements in mental health, concentration, and overall quality of life.